radek-daniluk/radek-daniluk.github.io/english.md

 - **Russian:** Comunicative

 ### Driving licence
-B category
+- B category

 ## <a name="hidden"></a>Contact and personal data

+- Date of birth: 23 January, 1986

-Use your magical skills to show the data.
+Use your magical skills to get contact info.